The Shit Nobody Tells You About Grief

 Don't you dare tell me to delete it.
 That voicemail greeting is the last recording of their voice and I will keep this phone plan active until the sun burns out.

 You put your keys in the fridge.
 You forgot your best friend's name.
 You drove past your exit three times.
-Grief brain is a documented thing and no, you're not getting dementia.
+Grief brain is a documented menace and no, you're not getting dementia.

 Dear you — I'm angry that you're gone and I'm angry that the world keeps spinning like it doesn't notice.
 I have things to tell you.
 Pull up a cloud.